Political positions of Noam Chomsky: Criticism of United States democracy

 Chomsky maintains that a nation is only democratic to the degree that government policy reflects informed public opinion.
 He notes that the US does have formal democratic structures, but they are dysfunctional.
 He argues that presidential elections are funded by concentrations of private power and orchestrated by the public relations industry, focusing discussion primarily on the qualities and the image of a candidate rather than on issues.
 Chomsky makes reference to several studies of public opinion by pollsters such as Gallup and Zogby and by academic sources such as the Program on International Policy Attitudes at the University of Maryland (PIPA).
 Quoting polls taken near the 2004 election, Chomsky points out that only a small minority of voters said they voted because of the candidate's "agendas/ideas/platforms/goals."
 Furthermore, studies show that the majority of Americans have a stance on domestic issues such as guaranteed health care that is not represented by either major party.
 Chomsky has contrasted US elections with elections in countries such as Spain, Bolivia, and Brazil, where he claims people are far better informed on important issues.

-Views on tactical voting in the United States
+Tactical voting in the United States

 Since the 2000 election, with regards to third-party voting, Chomsky has maintained "if it's a swing state, keep the worst guys out.
 If it's another state, do what you feel like."
 When asked if he voted in the 2008 election, he responded:

 I voted green.
 If I had been in a swing state – this [Massachusetts] is a fixed state – if I had been in a swing state I probably would have held my nose and voted for Obama.
 Just to keep out the alternative, which is worse.
 I had no expectations about him and I'm not in the least disillusioned.
 In fact I wrote about him before the primaries.
 I thought he was awful.